joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7083764/2026/03/03/blue-jays-pitcher-max-scherzer-contract-daughter-letter/

 **Braves' Profar facing 162-game suspension for second PED violation: Source**\
-`Profar missed the first 80 games of the 2025 season due to a positive test for performance enhancing drugs. `\
+`Profar missed the first 80 games of the 2025 season due to a positive test for performance-enhancing drugs. `\
 https://nytimes.com/athletic/7083768/2026/03/03/atlanta-braves-jurickson-profar-suspension/

 **Trump, Iran and a Host of Questions**\